eshwes01/FoodQuiz/README.md

       a)  Quiz Start Button should perform as reset button however session doesn't clear fully and user can still see the saved answers.This should be fix as it can confuse to the user.

-      b)  Mobile size device responsive layout  needs to be fixed as it need to be more compact and reducing space to attract user with more important element.
+      b)  Mobile size device responsive layout needed to be fixed as it has to be more compact and reducing space to attract user with more important element.